DiamondDevelop/whack-a-monster/README.md

 ## US-04: Whack!

 The moles now show and hide, but nothing happens when a user clicks on them.
-In this user story, you are tasked to implement the functions that handle the clicking events and scoring.
+In this user story, I was tasked to implement the functions that handle the clicking events and scoring.

 #### 1. `updateScore()`

 This function increments the `points` global variable and updates the scoreboard.
 Use the `points` global variable that is already defined and increment it by 1.
 After the `points` variable is incremented, proceed by updating the scoreboard that you defined in the `index.html` file.
-To update the scoreboard, you can use `score.textContent = points;`.
-Use the comments in the following function as a guide for your implementation.
+To update the scoreboard use `score.textContent = points;`.
+Used the comments in the following function as a guide for my implementation.

 ```js
 function updateScore() {